Brooklyn Immersionists: Neighborhood-centered renaissance

+The Immersionists and their activist colleagues built many community venues and groups that promoted activism, urban ecology and immersive, community-building events.

 Biological interconnection: Poster by Stavit Allweis for Flytrap, a large warehouse immersion on the waterfront, 1991.

+Their artistic expression arose somewhat from the punk subculture and other U.S. counterculture movements.

 Separated by the East River from Manhattan's arts establishments, the Immersionists rejected the neighboring borough’s removed, postmodern preoccupation with simulacra and issues of interpretation, and began to employ collective strategies of creation and a visceral relationship with their immediate world.
-Writing about the Lizard's Tail cabaret in 1990, the New York Times states succinctly, "The club is unpretentious and serves the neighborhood."
-In 1991 the New York Press lauded the waterfront community’s “esthetic activism” and discussed creative street systems like Nerve Circle’s Weird Thing Zone and the large immersive community events emerging in the warehouses like the Sex Salon, the Cat’s Head and Flytrap.
-As Mark Rose put it in the New York Press, "Common space is what the Williamsburg art-activist movement is all about; a heady experiment to integrate into, defend, help build and somehow connect with the community at large."
-Underscoring the community's rejection of "art world" individualism for a more ecological form of being, Rose quotes a 1990 statement in Worm Magazine by Nerve Circle's director, Ebon Fisher:
+Underscoring the community's rejection of "art world" individualism for more ecological forms of being, Rose quotes a 1990 statement in Worm Magazine by Nerve Circle's director, Ebon Fisher:

 "Our western myth of the passive, consuming being who sits in a brain surrounded by concrete objects of prey and repulsion is beginning to dissolve... we are beginning to place the locus of attention beyond the mythical 'self' and into a psycho-physical swirl as we might call common space."

 A periodic collaborator with the Lizard’s Tail and Nerve Circle, and co-producer with Myk Henry of the Flytrap, Anna Hurwitz brought to Williamsburg her own ecological view of culture that she had cultivated at the College of the Atlantic in Maine.
 Speaking of her early cultural experiments with The Lizard’s Tail, she states in the Organism catalogue in 1993: "It wasn't done to change the face of art.
 It was done to change the face of our existence."

 By 1998, Suzanne Wines was describing Williamsburg's creative community in Domus as "immersive" and "New York's most vibrant art scene... constantly responding to new input.”
 In his book, The Williamsburg Avant-Garde: Experimental Music and Sound on the Brooklyn Waterfront, Cisco Bradley underscores the unusual integration of living things, living systems and recycled machinery from the waterfront that was being explored at the nightclub, Keep Refrigerated:

 “On the top floor there was the 'technorganic cave' with installations of plants and environments, tape loops playing recordings, smells, flashes of light, temperature changes, machines, smashed glass, wobbly floors, and even live chickens all curated by [Mariano] Airaldi.
 They also sometimes hosted a free Argentinian barbecue that could fit twenty guests there, running from 9:30 in the evening until three in the morning."